 Scotiabank Dance Centre, 677 Davie St, Vancouver

 12 Minutes Max started in 1994 and for over a decade provided an opportunity for artists to show eclectic and innovative new works that ran under twelve minutes.
 The Dance Centre remodelled and relaunched the series in 2014, with a strong focus on choreographic development, critical feedback and dialogue.
-Each season has three modules of up to four artists each, with a rotating panel of guest curators providing support and moderated studio showings.
-At the end of the season a selection of the works are selected for a full performance presentation at Scotiabank Dance Centre.
+Each season has three modules of up to four artists each, with a rotating panel of guest curators providing support, and moderated studio showings.
+At the end of the season a selection of the works are shown in full performance.